 Cash on delivery is one of the most common and popular forms of payment for purchases made online.
 The payment method allows the buyers to pay after they receive the product.
-Several pieces of research suggest that the customers feel comfortable and confident about their purchase when they have to pay after seeing their product.
+Several pieces of research suggest that customers feel comfortable and confident about their purchase when they have to pay after seeing their product.
 Therefore, the COD model increases the probability of sales for online sellers as well.
-Let’s look at the key reasons to offer COD in all the countries where online selling businesses have flourished.
+Let’s look at the key reasons to offer COD payments in all the countries where online selling businesses have flourished.

-While most online shopping platforms offer digital payment methods, they have also kept the COD payment option to cater to the customers who prefer it over prepaid payments.
+While most online shopping platforms offer digital payment methods, they have also kept the COD payment option to cater to customers who prefer it over prepaid payments.
 There are many factors why some people still choose COD over prepaid payments, some of which are listed below.